GOMX-3 (GomSpace Express-3)

 The CSP (CubeSat Space Protocol) is defined for a variety of physical buses; some subsystems support redundant buses and may be switched on-orbit.
 Figure 4 shows the data interfaces used aboard GOMX-3.
 CSP is the core of these interfaces and is responsible for the majority of the core subsystem communication.
 The ADCS sensors rely on the GomSpace Sensor Bus (GSSB), allowing interstage boards to act as intermediaries between sensors and the ADCS computer.
 Additionally, serial communication is used for some specialized payloads.

 Using COTS components allows newer, more efficient technology to be used in space (after proper qualification)

-A distributed spacecraft has reduced system interdependency (simplifying test campaigns) and a standardized communication (reducing development time through reuse of this code).
+A distributed spacecraft has reduced system interdependency (simplifying test campaigns) and standardized communication (reducing development time through the reuse of this code).

 FRAM (Ferroelectric Random Access Memory)-based non-volatile storage allows configurations, calibrations, and more to be modified easily without a lengthy software upload.

-These mitigate the risk of single-event upsets by resetting parameters, subsystems, or the entire system in the case of anomalous behavior.
+These mitigate the risk of single-event upsets by resetting parameters, subsystems, or the entire system in the case of anomalous behaviour.

 In-the-loop Software Testing

 The mission ADCS (Attitude Determination and Control Subsystem) software may be tested in the loop with a Simulink model, which simulates sensor output and accepts software-calculated actuator input.